-In Autumn 2016 we held a consultation to get a better understanding of aspects of the existing policy and framework including:
+In Autumn 2016 we held a consultation to get a better understanding of aspects of the policy and framework that was in place at that time, including:

-- if it can be further developed to meet its main objective of improving safety culture
+- if it could be further developed to meet its main objective of improving safety culture

-- if the current list of incidents defined as Never Events (eg wrong side block, dental extractions) is correct or if we need to redefine this list in line with the overall principles of the policy and framework
+- if the list of incidents that were then defined as Never Events (eg wrong side block, dental extractions) was correct or if we needed to redefine the list in line with the overall principles of the policy and framework.

 Summary of responses to the October 2016 consultation on the Never Events policy and framework.

 There is no reduction in the focus that should be placed on preventing Never Events.
-This is about emphasising the importance of learning from their occurrence, not blaming.
+This is about emphasising the importance of learning from their occurrence.

 Changes to the Never Events list

 Details of the rationale for the amendments made to the Never Events list can be found in appendix C of the Never Events list 2018.
 Reasons, why any of the incidents proposed through the consultation have not been included in the final Never Events 2018 list, can be found in the document below.